dotnet/AspNetCore.Docs/aspnetcore/tutorials/signalr-typescript-webpack.md

 By [Sébastien Sougnez](https://twitter.com/ssougnez) and [Scott Addie](https://twitter.com/Scott_Addie)

 [Webpack](https://webpack.js.org/) enables developers to bundle and build the client-side resources of a web app.
-This tutorial demonstrates using Webpack in an ASP.NET Core SignalR web app whose client is written in TypeScript.
+This tutorial demonstrates using Webpack in an ASP.NET Core SignalR web app whose client is written in [TypeScript](https://www.typescriptlang.org/).

 In this tutorial, you learn how to:

 > [!div class="checklist"]
 > * Scaffold a starter ASP.NET Core SignalR app
 > * Configure the SignalR TypeScript client
-> * Configure bundling of client-side resources
+> * Configure a build pipeline using Webpack
 > * Configure the SignalR server
 > * Enable communication between client and server